yonisanzperl/Low_dimensional_organization/README.md

-# Low dimensional Organization of global brain states of reduced consciousness
+# Low dimensional organization of global brain states of reduced consciousness
 Repository containing the codes to reproduce the work